jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 ## Manual Configuration (Advanced Users)

 For advanced users who prefer JSON configuration, see the [Advanced Configuration](advanced-configuration.md) guide for details about manual file editing.

+!!! tip "Dashboard Theme Recommendation"
+    This plugin is best used with the **Dark** dashboard theme in Jellyfin.
+The plugin's custom styling mimics the dark theme, providing the best visual experience and consistency with the Jellyfin interface.